THE SCARLET ADVENTURES

 Thank you for reading my mind.

-Jeffrey Pergament, Creative Director and Executive Producer, THE SCARLET ADVENTURES.
+Jeff Pergament, Creative Director & Executive Producer, THE SCARLET ADVENTURES.

-©2017 by Jeffrey Pergament dba CEI T/A VISUAL PHENOMENA; all rights reserved domestically and internationally.
+©2018 by VISUAL PHENOMENA; all rights reserved domestically and internationally.

 Chapter 2: THE SCARLET ADVENTURES: FROM TAMPICO TO BELMOPAN IS A CHALLENGING AND LENGTHY FLIGHT PATH.